 Airbnb is an online platform that connects hosts to guests and allows them to book stays in your accommodation.
 Anyone with a property who has the legal right to do so can set up as a host (more on that further down).
 Once you list your property, you’ll choose your availability and then guests can book stays.
 All payments are managed in the platform/app, for both hosts and guests alike.

 While Airbnb has seen its fair share of controversies, it has taken great strides toward ensuring safety for both parties.
 Guests and hosts alike are expected to submit I.D where required.
-Hosts are given Aircover protection, an insurance-style cover that protects hosts against damages etc.
+Hosts are also backed with Aircover , which provides a limited amount of protection to hosts if something goes wrong, such as property damage caused by a guest.

 Airbnb can be profitable for hosts and is growing very popular with traditional landlords.
 UK hosts can earn different amounts depending on their property type and location, with busy cities seeing higher yields.
 According to Airbnb itself, a typical UK host earns £6000 in a year through Airbnb.